 - Affinity Categories: These are a broader type of targeting for advertisers who are more interested in increasing their brand presence.
 You would expect to use this type of targeting for looser areas of product interest.
 This type of targeting is often used by companies who are already running TV/Radio ad campaigns in a similar way.
 For example, if you sold music CDs, you would target “music lovers” but not necessarily the exact genre you sell.

 - Other Categories: These are used to drive traffic to your site to get potential new customers to do an action on the site, i.e. fill out a form, make a purchase etc. but they are much more specifically targeted compared to the Affinity targeting.
 Using the music CDs example again, if you only sold jazz music, you would only target people interested in jazz music or even certain artist in some cases.

 How it Works

-When a user clicks on a Google Partner’s website, Google pull in their data from the pages which they have viewed to show them relevant display ads for the product area you are interested in.
+When a user clicks on a Google Partner’s website, Google pulls in their data from the pages they have viewed to show them relevant display ads for the product area they are interested in.
 If you view lots of pages to do with Jazz music, you will be shown a Jazz music display ad, for example.